pankajsankpal/SurveyMonkey_EmailInvite/README.md

 # SurveyMonkey_EmailInvite

-This activity allows the user to send Email invitations for the surveys to a user group, reminding them and sending thank you emails upon successfully completing the surveys.It makes set of API calls to achieve this functionality.
+This activity allows the user to send Email invitations for the surveys to a user group, reminding them and sending thank you emails upon successfully completion of the surveys.It makes set of API calls to achieve this functionality.

 ## Installation